Kenny So

 Kenny So Wai-kin (苏伟健 (蘇偉健, Sū Wěijiàn)), also known as Kiu Sing and Qiao Xing (乔星 (喬星, Qiáo Xīng)), is a Chinese lyricist and poet best known for his songs by Nicholas Tse, Sandy Lam, and Jacky Cheung.
 His movie theme songs received nominations at the 33rd Hong Kong Film Awards in 2014, and the 40th Hong Kong Film Awards in 2022.
-His entry 一個人的浪漫 was selected as 網上最受歡迎歌曲 in the 18th CASH Pop Composition Competition, and his entry Pink Eye Syndrome won the third place in the 19th CASH Pop Composition Competition.
+His entry 一個人的浪漫 was selected as "most popular song online" (網上最受歡迎歌曲) in the 18th CASH Pop Composition Competition, and his entry Pink Eye Syndrome won the third place in the 19th CASH Pop Composition Competition.

 Origin of pen name

 In an interview, So said that the words "Kiu" (喬) and "Sing" (星) were taken from the names of his two former lovers as a memorial.

 Early life and education

 So was born with cerebral palsy.
 Having cerebral palsy impacted his control of the muscles of the whole body.
 During his school days, it was very difficult for So to hold a pen.
 Every time he did homework, he would sweat profusely and struggle with it.
 Despite his disability, So chose to enroll in mainstream schools and pursue conventional education.
 He started to write lyrics in middle school, published his adapted lyrics works online in college.
 His high scores gained him entrance to The Chinese University of Hong Kong, where he pursued studies in the Department of Chinese Language and Literature.
 So also graduated from the Department of Applied Social Sciences of The Hong Kong Polytechnic University as a registered social worker.